 The Corporation's objective is to maintain a capital base so as to sustain the future development of the business.

 The Corporation manages its capital structure and makes adjustments to it in the light of changes in economic conditions and the risk characteristics of the underlying petroleum and natural gas assets.
-The Corporation considers its capital structure to include shareholders' equity.

 10. SUPPLEMENTAL CASH FLOW INFORMATION